debadridtt/Optimizing-Household-Electricity-through-Machine-Learning/README.md

 # Optimizing Household Electricity through Data Science
  Optimizing Electricity consumption through Machine Learning to save electricity as well as reduce the electricity bill

+Electra.AI is a simple dashboard developed using Dash and Plotly.
+It helps the consumer monitor their electricity consumption on a daily basis.
+Electra.AI also does a forecasting of the electricity, thus helping the consumer an estimation of his/her electricity bill.
+It can also send early warnings and automated emails with report to the user regarding excessive electricity consumption or when it detects a faulty device at home.

 ## Main Dashboard Features: